 Step 2: Declare the variable as an Integer data type.

 Dim k As Integer

-Here we need to apply logical test from 2nd row to 8th row, so start FOR LOOP from 2 to 8.
+We need to apply logical tests from 2nd row to 8th row, so start FOR LOOP from 2 to 8.

 For k = 2 To 8 Next k

 Step 4: Inside this loop, we need to execute the logical test.
 So open the IF statement and select the first cell by using CELLS property.

 Here Cells(k, 2) means row (value of k) and column 2.